troychaplin/block-accessibility-checks/readme.txt

 #### Added

+* **Multiple issues display**: Complete validation overhaul to show all accessibility problems simultaneously, eliminating the "fix one, see another" user experience
+* **Priority-based visual indicators**: Block borders now reflect highest severity issue (red for errors, yellow for warnings) with intelligent fallback behavior
+* **Comprehensive inspector panel feedback**: All validation issues are listed at once in the sidebar, organized by severity (errors first, then warnings)
+* **JavaScript-only validation system**: Complete migration from PHP to JavaScript-only validation for real-time block editor feedback
+* **Unified validation architecture**: New `ba11yc.validateBlock` filter hook system for consistent validation across all block types
+* **Enhanced external plugin support**: External blocks now display visual accessibility indicators and integrate fully with the editor UI
+* **Real-time visual feedback**: All blocks (core and external) now show instant accessibility validation with visual borders and inspector panel messages
 * Input validation for heading level data to prevent invalid configurations
 * Option caching in HeadingLevels class for improved performance
 * Comprehensive settings sanitization to validate all user input